 Police: Man wanted in Jefferson Twp. home invasion arrested

 Dec.
-30—A Luzerne County man charged in a home-invasion and attempted armed robbery in Jefferson Twp.
-Tuesday covered his face but dropped his methadone containers at the crime scene, state police said.
+30—A Luzerne County man charged in a home invasion and attempted armed robbery in Jefferson Twp. on Tuesday covered his face but dropped his methadone containers at the crime scene, state police said.

 Todd D. Kitchen, 49, is jailed at the Lackawanna County Prison in lieu of $500,000 bail on charges of robbery, burglary, simple assault, terroristic threats and criminal mischief.
 The state police did not release details Thursday regarding the circumstances of his capture, but how they identified him was made clear in a criminal complaint obtained following his arraignment before Magisterial District Judge Laura M. Turlip.